Colin-TUE/RaspberryPiCluster/README.md

 - 1x ... managed switch/router for the networking.
 (TBD)
 - 5x 32 GB MicroSD cards (one per Raspberry Pi)
   - recommended minimum is 8 GB
-  - Raspberry Pi model 3B maximum is 32 GB
+  - Raspberry Pi 3 Model B maximum used to be 32 GB, curretnly is unlimited ([Getting Started Documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html#sd-cards))
 - ...
 - a bunch of Micro USB cables and adapters for power routing.
   - or use 1 power adapter with many USB ports (preferable)